Politicized places: When immigrants provoke opposition

 Many take for granted the idea that, in all cases, an influx of new immigrants to an area will appear threatening to established residents and such close contact helps explain racial tensions.
 Though this notion of “racial threat” helped explained previous chapters in American history, it remains an open question whether or not this theory applies to newer situations, with other ethnic dynamics.
 The most salient such situation now in American life relates to the movement of Latinos into many new areas.

-A 2011 study by Georgetown University published in the American Political Science Review, “Politicized Places: Explaining Where and When Immigrants Provoke Local Opposition,” examined more than twelve different surveys relating to immigration and local anti-immigration ordinances, spanning the years 1992 to 2009.
-The study focuses on how the distribution of anti-immigrant sentiment varies over time, as both demographics and the level of national media attention fluctuate.
+A 2011 study published in the American Political Science Review, “Politicized Places: Explaining Where and When Immigrants Provoke Local Opposition,” examined more than twelve different surveys relating to immigration and local anti-immigration ordinances, spanning the years 1992 to 2009.
+The study, by Daniel J. Hopkins of Georgetown University, focuses on how the distribution of anti-immigrant sentiment varies over time, as both demographics and the level of national media attention fluctuate.
 Prominence of immigration in the news media was measured by counting mentions of the issue by CBS, ABC and USA Today.

 The study’s findings include:

 - When the immigration issue is not producing national headlines, established residents in changing counties are just 0.1% more likely to want a decrease in immigration than people living in counties that are demographically static.

 - During a period of high national attention to immigration, anti-immigration attitudes among established residents in fast-changing counties increase by 9.9%.

 - When immigration is not nationally prominent, residents of fast-changing counties are 7.3% less likely to hold pro-immigration attitudes than those counties where the population mix is stable.
 That gap increases to 15.1% when immigration becomes a prominent national issue.